lewisc64/discrod.py/README.md

 # discrod.py

 This was created for learning purposes.
+Doesn't abstract what discord sends.
 It does do rate limiting, so if you do wish to use it, here is an example of an echo bot:

 ```python
 import discrod